-Ordinary income or statutory income which is exempt from income tax can be divided into 3 main classes:
+Ordinary income or statutory income which is exempt from income tax can be divided into 2 main classes:

-- (a) ordinary or statutory income of entities that are exempt, no matter what kind of ordinary or statutory income they have (see table in section 11-5); - (b) ordinary or statutory income which is exempt, no matter whose it is (see table in section 11-10); - (c) ordinary or statutory income which is exempt only if it is derived by certain entities (see table in section 11-15).
+- (a) ordinary or statutory income of entities that are exempt, no matter what kind of ordinary or statutory income they have (see table in section 11-5); - (b) ordinary or statutory income of a kind that is exempt (see table in section 11-15).

-^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-11-5 Entities that are exempt, no matter what kind of ordinary or statutory income they have
+11-5 Entities that are exempt, no matter what kind of ordinary or statutory income they have charity, education or science